Skip to main content

 Intrigued?
 Part II of this blog expands on ways you can use the power of text embeddings.

-Or, download a technical brief that explains how Rosette calculates semantic similarity.
+Or, download a technical brief that explains how Babel Street Text Analytics (formerly Rosette) calculates semantic similarity

 Babel Street Home